What Counts as a Valid Amendment

 The Address and Phone Number Exception

 The statute carves out one practical exception.
 If the only change is your agent's mailing address or phone number, you do not need a witness or notary.
-This makes sense.
-Contact information changes often, and requiring a formal process for a new phone number would create unnecessary friction.
-But if you are changing who serves as your agent, or modifying what decisions they can make, the full signing requirements apply.
-When in doubt, follow the formal process.
-It takes a few minutes, and it removes any question about whether the change is legally valid.
+This makes sense because contact information changes often.
+Requiring a formal process for a new phone number would create unnecessary friction.